tomklapka/micropy_ota/README.md

 the OTA.

 The GitHub repo needs to be set to the repository the updates will be downloaded from.
-The repository must have the `main_dir` specified above as that is the data that will be downloaded.
+The repository must have the `tgt_dir` specified above as that is the data that will be downloaded.

 ### Use Tags to Specify the Latest Release